 Some anti-androgen treatments, like Finasteride and Dutasteride, aren’t recommended for women.
 So it’s a good idea to discuss any treatment plan with a doctor or qualified hair loss specialist before taking an anti-androgen drug.

-While adopting a healthier lifestyle won’t stop female pattern hair loss developing altogether, it may slow the rate of hair loss.
+While adopting a healthier lifestyle won’t stop female pattern hair loss from developing altogether, it may slow the rate of hair loss.
 These three lifestyle changes can make sure your remaining hair is strong and healthy:

 While vitamins for hair growth won’t usually have much impact, they can be very helpful if you have a legitimate vitamin deficiency.
 Vitamin deficiencies are rare in the West, thanks to the prevalence of nutritious foods.
 But there are some cases where vitamin supplements might help: